CNRFisheries/Survey_gap/README.md

 low and high biomass index of missing hauls.

 - Inputs are stored in folder named *“hbie_input”* by species and year
-- Output are stored in folder named *“hbie_output”* by species and year.
+- Outputs are stored in folder named *“hbie_output”* by species and year.
 The output csv file contain the final biomass index results per station in the column *biomass_est_mean*.

 ## Index computation